lapidoty/Systems-Programming/README.md

 Your program will be executed in the following way: “./bin/fs”.
 Your program must not receive any external arguments "

-# Multi-Threaded Actor Thread Pool implementaion, which used for University Management System
+# Multi-Threaded Actor Thread Pool implementation, which used for University Management System
 " In the following assignment you are required to implement an Actor ThreadPool, and to use it to build a University Management System.
 In Actor thread pool, each actor has a queue of actions.
 One can submit new actions for actors and the pool makes sure that each actor will run its actions in the order they were received, while not